-• • The primary residential parent shall travel with the child(ren) for delivery and return;
+The primary residential parent shall travel with the child(ren) for delivery

-? ?
 The secondary residential parent shall travel with the child(ren) for delivery and return;

-? ?
-The primary residential parent shall travel with the child(ren) for delivery and the secondary residential parent shall travel with the child(ren) for return distance between their reside nces.
-The primary residential parent shall deliver the child(ren) to that agreed location and the secondary residential parent shall receive the child(ren) at that location and return the child(ren) to that location for pick-up by the other parent after visitation.
+The primary residential parent shall travel with the child(ren) for delivery and the secondary residential parent shall travel with the child(ren) for return.

+L The parents shall agree upon a location approximately one half the distance between their residences.
+The primary residential parent shall deliver the child(ren) to that agreed location and the secondary residential parent shall receive the child(ren) at that location and return the child(ren) to that location for pickup by the other parent after visitation.
 The parties shall agree upon the dates of pickup and return, the exact location including the restaurant, motel, hotel or other facility and the city and state at least 30 days in advance.
 Each parent shall have a leeway of two (2) hours to wait for the meeting due to possible travel delays and car trouble on the way.
 If possible, each party will possess a cellular phone and contact the other by telephone if any travel emergency or difficulty arises.
 If two (2) hours pass without contact, the waiting parent may return home with the child(ren).
-If it is later determined that the failure to arrive within the wait period of the parent was delayed or prevented by some catastrophe or cause beyond that parent's control, the pick-up shall be re-arranged to allow the visitation.
-If the parties cannot agree, the issue shall be submitted to the court for determination as to time of visitation and the additional cost of travel the second time.
+If it is later determined that the failure to arrive within the wait period of the parent was delayed or prevented by some catastrophe or cause beyond that parent's control, the pickup shall be re-arranged to allow the visitation.
+If the parties cannot agree, the issue shall be submitted to the Court for determination as to time of visitation and the additional cost of travel the second time.

 (4) The expenses of travel shall be paid or shared as follows: